richardcom/tp/docs/UserGuide.md

 The rating needs to be a string representing an integer from 0 to 5.

-The review content should not be empty.
+The review content should not be empty and it should not contain more than 300 characters.
 </div>

 Examples: